vishalvrv9/youtube-data-feed/README.md

 - Server calls the YouTube API continuously in background (async) with some interval (10 seconds default, can be altered) for fetching the latest videos for a predefined search query and stores the data of videos (Video title, description, publishing datetime, thumbnails URLs) in a database with proper indexes.
 - A GET API which returns the stored video data in a paginated response sorted in descending order of published datetime.
+- A basic search API to search the stored videos using their title and description.
 - Dockerizes the app.

 To start the app